 Evidence is clear-cut and divisive for no reason at all.
 Our human hives, collapsing through civil disorder, disease and famine fail to face reality.
-Instead, the temerity of our species is so, that instead of looking for alternate solutions, we are hurrying the process, drowning, literally, putting one hand up to climb out of the problems we created.
+Instead, the temerity of our species is so, that instead of looking for alternate solutions we are hurrying the process, drowning, literally, putting one hand up to climb out of the problems we created.

-Countries such as Pakistan deliver people to hospitals in mass amounts, a nation literally swimming in the sweat of a problem offloaded to it, with temperatures averaging 34 Celsius in summer and on occasion approaching 50 Celsius.
-North of former capital Karachi, the city of Nawabshah understands the brutality of extreme temperatures.
+Countries such as Pakistan are seeing a high death rate from high temperatures.
+It is a nation literally swimming in the sweat of a problem offloaded to it with summer temperatures regularly hitting between 34 and 44 Celsius.
+North of former capital Karachi the city of Nawabshah understands the brutality of extreme temperatures.
 So much so, it is driving people away from the city resulting in population declines.
 This outcome is of economical and safety concern.
 As populations reduce, need for hospitals decline resulting in closures.
 In a country with poor infrastructure, this can sometimes mean a trepidatious journey to the nearest facility.

-Recently, former British Prime Minister Theresa May introduced a bill committing the United Kingdom to zero carbon emissions by 2050.
+Former British Prime Minister Theresa May introduced a bill committing the United Kingdom to zero carbon emissions by 2050.
 And although I commend the government for taking a stand against climate change, it comes from a selfish place.
-Opposition parties have long campaigned for greener policy.
-But it took a luxury holiday to Switzerland to convince May of the facts.
-But the real fact is, Pakistan has experienced detrimental flooding initiated by climate change for some time, and without shock reaction.
+Opposition parties have long campaigned for greener policy, but it took a luxury holiday to Switzerland to convince May of the facts.
+But the real fact is, Pakistan has experienced detrimental flooding for some time and without shock reaction.
 More than 2,000 people have died from flooding in Pakistan and it has caused billions of dollars worth of damage.

-Summertime heatwaves are celebrated in Britain, by a fascination with bad weather that shuns peculiar, unnatural temperatures and floods.
+Summertime heatwaves are celebrated in Britain by a fascination with bad weather that shuns peculiar, unnatural temperatures and floods.
 It is a trojan horse gently plucking the habitat of which we live.
 Whereas South Asia’s reality is starker.

 When I worked in Somalia, I felt I had seen the future.
 Constant droughts stifle a country of its economic activity where it is surrounded by dry landscapes, year-on-year rainfall decrease and widespread arid deserts that offer little hope for self-sustainability.
 I am almost certain insurgency and continued hostilities within the country are exacerbated by this.
 Climate change and extreme weather have pushed nations to the brink, and if we are to seek a model for how the future is to be seen, then East Africa is in no doubt an example.
 Somalia is in great need of climate regeneration, aswell as aid.

 In Ukraine, its ongoing war is to be tested further by climate-related changes.
 Extreme contrasts in temperature already damage infrastructure, splitting roads in summer from low winter temperature changes.
-As climate change evolves, Ukraine’s already embattled government, rife with corruption will struggle to contain ever-increasing and present extreme weather patterns.
+As climate change evolves, Ukraine’s already embattled government, rife with corruption will struggle to contain ever-increasing extreme weather patterns.

 What can be done to hurry along suscipions of the apathetic?
 Getting carbon emissions to zero will mean a sudden and unprecedented shift in energy use.
 Within months the world will need to switch from fossil fuels to renewables.
 Change we should embrace.